The YogAlign® Method of Yoga ~ Pain Free Yoga from Your Inner Core

 hip and knee area.
 I have found many yogis who continue to practice these poses

-or do the tuck your tailbone adjustment for years and they are having hip
+or do the tuck your tailbone adjustment are having hip

 replacements, SI joint pain and back surgeries.